Presidential library system

-In the United States, the presidential library system is a nationwide network of 15 libraries administered by the Office of Presidential Libraries, which is part of the National Archives and Records Administration (NARA).
-These are repositories for preserving and making available the papers, records, collections and other historical materials of every president of the United States from Herbert Hoover (31st president, 1929–1933) to Barack Obama (44th president, 2009–2017).
+The United States presidential library system is a nationwide network of 16 libraries administered by the Office of Presidential Libraries, which is part of the National Archives and Records Administration (NARA).
+These are repositories for preserving and making available the papers, records, collections and other historical materials of every president of the United States since Herbert Hoover, the 31st president from 1929 to 1933.
 In addition to the library services, museum exhibitions concerning the presidency are displayed.

 Although recognized as having historical significance, before the mid-20th century presidential papers and effects were generally understood to be the private property of the president.
-Franklin D. Roosevelt (32nd president, 1933–1945) proposed to leave his papers to the public in a building donated by him on his Hyde Park estate.
-Since then a series of laws established the public keeping of documents and the presidential library system.
-While not officially sanctioned and maintained by NARA, libraries have also been organized for several presidents who preceded Hoover and the official start of the Presidential Library Office.
+Franklin D. Roosevelt (32nd president, 1933–1945) proposed to leave his papers to the public in a building donated by him on his Hyde Park, New York, estate.
+Since then, a series of laws established the public keeping of documents and the presidential library system.
+These laws now seek to create a public archive library for each presidential term, with NARA taking control of the library documents immediately upon expiration of a term of office.
+Additional provisions govern when the documents are made available to the public.
+While not sanctioned and maintained by NARA, libraries have also been organized for several presidents who preceded Hoover and the official start of the Presidential Library Office.

 The library sites are sometimes referred to as presidential centers.
-The Barack Obama Presidential Center (44th president, 2009–2017) is currently the most recent library to operate under a new model, whereby the Barack Obama Presidential Library is fully digitized, preserved, and administered by NARA with archival materials lent to the privately operated Presidential Center for display.
+Since the Barack Obama Presidential Center (44th president, 2009–2017), it operates under a new model, providing fully digitized records that are preserved, and administered by NARA with archival materials lent to the privately operated Presidential Center for display.

 Overview

 For every president since Herbert Hoover, presidential libraries have been established in each president's home state in which documents, artifacts, gifts of state and museum exhibits are maintained that relate to the former president's life and career both political and professional.
 Each library also provides an active series of public programs.
-When a president leaves office, the National Archives and Records Administration (NARA) establishes a presidential materials project to house and index the documents until a new presidential library is built and transferred to the federal government.
+When a president leaves office, the National Archives and Records Administration (NARA) establishes a presidential materials project to house and index the documents until they are required by law to make them available to the public, either in a library building or digitally.

 The first presidential library is the Franklin D. Roosevelt Presidential Library and Museum, dedicated on June 30, 1941.
 The George W. Bush Presidential Center became the thirteenth on May 1, 2013.

+The National Archives and Records Administration uses a passport to promote visiting the presidential libraries.
+When a person visits every library, NARA awards them a crystal paperweight.